AdobeDocs/experience-manager-65.ko-KR/help/forms/developing/invocation-api-quick-starts.md

      * The JBoss files must be kept in the jboss\client folder.
 You can copy the client folder to
      * your local development environment and then include the 3 JBoss JAR files in your class path *
-     * These JAR files are located in the following path:
+     * These JAR files are in the following path:
      * <install directory>/sdk/client-libs/common
      *
-     * The adobe-utilities.jar file is located in the following path:
+     * The adobe-utilities.jar file is in the following path:
      * <install directory>/sdk/client-libs/jboss
      *
-     * The jboss-client.jar file is located in the following path:
+     * The jboss-client.jar file is in the following path:
      * <install directory>/jboss/bin/client
      *
      * If you want to invoke a remote forms server instance and there is a
      * firewall between the client application and the server, then it is
      * recommended that you use the SOAP mode.
 When using the SOAP mode,
-     * you have to include additional JAR files located in the following
+     * you have to include additional JAR files in the following
      * path
      * <install directory>/sdk/client-libs/thirdparty
      *